bawbgale/bawbgale.github.io/_posts/2018-10-02-tableau-public-embed-test.md

 categories:
   - Uncategorized
 ---
 Below is a viz I published on Tableau Public viz and embedded in this blog post to demonstrate the ability to easily enhance web pages with interactive data visualizations.
-It also takes advantage of Tableau&#8217;s [Device Designer](https://www.tableau.com/about/blog/2016/6/device-designer-56018) to optimize the layout for mobile devices.
+It also takes advantage of Tableau’s [Device Designer](https://www.tableau.com/about/blog/2016/6/device-designer-56018) to optimize the layout for mobile devices.
 View this page on a mobile phone and notice how the bars shorten appropriately and the aircraft legend at the top moves to the bottom.

 <div class='tableauPlaceholder' id='viz1538504490862' style='position: relative'>
   <noscript>